 Healthy, Happy, & Cared For

-Ear-tipping is the universally accepted way to tell whether a feral cat has been neutered or spayed.
+Ear-tipping is the universally accepted way to tell whether an outdoor cat has been neutered or spayed.
 This is typically performed as part of a TNR

-(trap-neuter-release) program.
-This procedure also includes vaccinating the cats and returning them to their colony.
+(trap-spay/neuter-release) program.
+This procedure also includes vaccinating the cats and returning them to their original home location.